-We invite you to come along on our next mission (adventure) trip (May 2017) and ask for your support.Learn more about the 2017 Mission Trip: Guatemala
+If you are interested or have any questions, please contact Larry Turnipseed at firstname.lastname@example.org or at 512-924-9661.
+We invite you to come along on our next mission (adventure) trip and ask for your continued support for this very important mission.Learn more about the 2017 Mission Trip: Guatemala

 Mt.
 Olive has been working with our partners in the tiny mountain village of Capucalito in the southeast corner of Guatemala for close to four years.
 We have been fortunate in that small amount of time to have met and made so many friends there and have enjoyed a great relationship and amazing support from everyone.